To help you kick-start your journey to the cloud, we’ve asked our expert Cloud Solutions Team to share their top tips for a successful migration.

 “Take the time and effort to understand the dependencies between your data sources and how they interact with one another.”

 “Do your homework first.
-Otherwise costs will spiral and the risk of security attacks could be huge,” comments Azure Practice Director Neel Dev.
+Otherwise costs will spiral and the risk of security attacks could be huge,” comments Neel Dev, Practice Director for all things Microsoft Azure related.

 Neel advises that it is important to always begin with a thorough implementation plan.
 This should include a detailed review of your current IT estate considered alongside your goals as a business, taking into account both the short and long-term objectives.